19th century

 Condition: VERY GOOD.
 The painted frame is repainted

 Condition: Very good; the silkwork is in very good to excellent condition.
-The eglomisé is original.
-The golden wood frame has some gilt touched in.
+The original black eglomisé is intact.
+The giltwood frame has minor touching to the gilding.

 Pink Roses Hand Painted on Antique Porcelain Dish England Circa 1810 by New Hall